gmail unsubscribeemail managementproductivity

 • Track unread email count trends

-• Monitor if specific senders actually stopped
+• Monitor whether specific senders actually stopped

 Week 4+ (ongoing maintenance):